 Email is a bold move when you don’t know someone.
 Warm them up by engaging and providing value on social media.

 This can be as simple as following them on Twitter, retweeting their tweets, responding to a question on Quora, and so on.

 The best part is that you don’t need a response.
 People are vain.
 They check for new followers, favorites, and retweets and often won’t engage, but they take notice if others pay attention to them.

 Engage with them two or three times to get your name in front of them, so when you do email them, they’ll think, “This person looks familiar … I think they followed me on Twitter.”

 If they do respond to a tweet or your answer on Quora, even better.
-They’re primed to see your name in their inbox!
+They are primed to see your name in their inbox!

-Stroke their ego and let them know how great they are.
-You can do this by telling them you shared their work with others, refer to them as a “leader” or “expert,” or mention them in association with a respected brand name or person.
+Try boosting their ego, but don’t overdo it.
+You can do this by telling them you shared their work with others, referring to them as a “leader” or “expert,” or mentioning them in association with a respected brand name or person.